medius/utm_form/README.md

 #### Can I look at the code?
 You are on Github and all the code is available above.
 Knock yourself out.
 Even better, send a pull request and we can make it better together.

+## Development
+Utm Form is written in CoffeeScript and compiles to Javascript.

+### Setup
+1. Clone the repository
+2. Make sure you have node and npm installed: `brew install node`.
+3. Install the required packages: `npm install`.

+### Compiling

+Run `gulp build`

+This will compile the CoffeeScript and also minify it.
+The generated files can be found in `dest` folder.